kammitama5/kammitama5.github.io/_posts/2021-03-20-Saturday-March-20th.md

 ## Strangely
 - Information Theory isn't new for me.
 I came from film, and was a member of SMPTE, so I'm very familiar with compression and standards.
 In fact, I'm a member
-(for several years) of a few groups focused on research in that area, which is very random.
+(for several years) of a few groups focused on research in that area, which is very random (and is where I heard about the class I audited, which was based in Silicon Valley).
 It's like I was a part of a community without knowing that it was a field.
 - Lately, a lot of this community is involved in quite a few things; one is (obviously) blockchain, and then there are others like quantum data compression and genomic compression and of course, video compression.
 It's all fascinating stuff.
 I think there is this wonderful intersection that blends what I'm doing with that community, so it's been pretty fun, and I've definitely seen a lot of familiar faces in that area.